Teresa Paneque: Work

 She is known in Chile for her book "El Universo Según Carlota" (The Universe According to Carlota), an illustrated book, for kids and young people, in which she explains, with the reality of the Universe, what a shooting star is like.

 She is a pop scientist in social media since 2019, with more than 440k followers in her TikTok, Instagram and Twitter accounts.
 Along the social networking, she also has participated in national events carried out by University of Chile, the Chilean Antarctic Institute, and Congreso Futuro.
 She also is frecuentily part of "A Última Hora" (At The Last Minute), a radio show of Radio Cooperative.
 In 2021, she created the podcast "Fuera de Órbita" (Out of Orbit), for the radio station TXS Plus.

-In January 2022, she made new when she entered in a hard debate in social media, about the veracity and the little evidence on which astrology is based, this caused that she was engrossed in a discussion on Twitter. with a Chilean astrologist and sociologist.
+In January 2022, she made news when she entered into a heated debate on Twitter about the veracity and lack of evidence supporting astrology with a Chilean astrologer and sociologist.